All Episodes

 Bill Keller's got a piece on Romney.

-Bill Keller is out there, he's the former editor, not just the columnist.
+He's the former editor, not just the columnist.

-Bill Keller is out there saying Romney is the only guy that can beat Obama.
+Bill Keller is out there saying Romney is the only guy that can beat Obama, which they can all beat Obama.

 But they're trying to pick Romney.

-Keller's piece saying, see, that the people in the mainstream media know that the Republicans crave their approval.
+Keller's piece saying, see, the people in the mainstream media know that the Republicans crave their approval.

 The people in the mainstream media know that the Republicans think they're the smartest and the wisest.